xtfocus/khoailang/journal/next_thing.md

             result = json.loads(response.output[0].content[0].text)
     ```

-    we will store quiz content as a json string (and at user test time, we render them differently based on their type, but that's a later story).
-Currently quizzes table don't have `content` column, create it.
+    we will store quiz content as a json string in the `content` table (and at user test time, we render them differently based on their type, but that's a later story).

-    I think when genering quizzes, we must also consider the meaning of the word, demonstrated in the 'back' text of the word
+    When you generate quizzes, must also consider the meaning of the word, demonstrated in the 'back' text of the word

     If the word is a duplicate, and user selected it, we still generate quizzes for it, otherwise we do not.